-Sexual harassment in any form will not be tolerated at the AAA Annual Meeting, section meetings, or any other activities, including publishing.
+Sexual harassment in any form will not be tolerated at the AAA/CASCA Annual Meeting, section meetings, or any other activities, including publishing.
 Our culture is based on mutual respect and collaboration.
-AAA will do what it takes to enforce our sexual harassment policies and protect our members, staff, and other individuals from harassment, assault, and other misconduct while they are taking part in sponsored events and activities.
+AAA/CASCA will do what it takes to enforce our sexual harassment policies and protect our members, staff, and other individuals from harassment, assault, and other misconduct while they are taking part in sponsored events and activities.
 These policies apply to every person regardless of gender, sexual orientation, level, function, seniority, status, or other protected characteristics.

 What is sexual harassment?

 Sexual harassment has many forms: